2009–10 Tottenham Hotspur F.C. season: August

-Nearing the end of August, two players left Spurs for new teams in the Premier League: French defender Pascal Chimbonda left to join Blackburn Rovers in £2 million deal, while German Kevin-Prince Boateng made a £4 million move to Portsmouth.
+Nearing the end of August, two players left Spurs for new teams in the Premier League: French defender Pascal Chimbonda left to join Blackburn Rovers in a £2 million deal, while German Kevin-Prince Boateng made a £4 million move to Portsmouth.

-Following Tottenham's 2–1 win over Birmingham in which Modrić suffered a broken leg, Spurs entered the transfer market on deadline day for a midfielder.
+Following Tottenham's 2–1 win over Birmingham in which Modrić had suffered a broken leg, Spurs entered transfer window deadline day in pursuit of a midfielder.
 In the final hours, confirmation was made of the signing of fellow Croatian Niko Kranjčar from Portsmouth for £2.5 million.
 This transfer was thought to signal the end of Tottenham's transfer movement until on 3 September, it was announced that Spurs had signed veteran goalkeeper Jimmy Walker.
 Walker was a free agent following his release from West Ham.

-Throughout the transfer window, a number of loans were negotiated.
+Throughout the transfer window, some loans were negotiated.
 Early in the transfer window, youngsters Ryan Mason and Steven Caulker joined Yeovil Town on loan for six months, followed soon by Adel Taarabt returning to Queens Park Rangers for a season-long loan.
-The transfers continued, as Troy Archibald-Henville rejoined Exeter City until January 2010, and on the same day, it was revealed that goalkeeper Ben Alnwick would join newly relegated Norwich City for three months.
-After this, young Adam Smith joined Wycombe Wanderers for an initial one-month deal, subsequently followed by the development of the deal to send Andros Townsend to long-term affiliate Leyton Orient for a period of six months.
-After a good pre-season with Spurs, midfielder Jake Livermore signed for Derby County for a period of a month but later extended to six thanks to a series of good performances.
+The transfers continued, as Troy Archibald-Henville re-joined Exeter City until January 2010, and on the same day, it was revealed that goalkeeper Ben Alnwick would join newly relegated Norwich City for three months.
+After this, youngster Adam Smith joined Wycombe Wanderers for an initial one-month deal, subsequently followed by the development of the deal to send Andros Townsend to long-term affiliate Leyton Orient for six months.
+After a good pre-season with Spurs, midfielder Jake Livermore signed for Derby County for a month, later extended it to six months thanks to a series of good performances.
 Jon Obika joined his fellow Spurs loanees at Yeovil in mid-August, putting pen to paper for an initial one-month loan.
-The loans continued with Jamie O'Hara joining Portsmouth until January 2010, in an effort to get first team football, followed later by the loan of midfielder Sam Cox to Cheltenham for one month.
-The last loans of the summer transfer window involved three youth goalkeepers, with David Button, Oscar Jansson and Lee Butcher joining Crewe Alexandra, Exeter and Grays Athletic respectively.
+The loans continued, with Jamie O'Hara joining Portsmouth until January 2010, followed later by the loan of midfielder Sam Cox to Cheltenham for one month.
+The last loans of the summer transfer window involved three youth goalkeepers, with David Button, Oscar Jansson and Lee Butcher joining Crewe Alexandra, Exeter City and Grays Athletic respectively.

 After Spurs' good start to the season, Harry Redknapp and Jermain Defoe were awarded the Manager of the Month award and the Player of the Month award, respectively, for August.